Mario and the Magician: Adaptations

+Luchino Visconti adapted Mario and the Magician as a ballet choreographed by Leonid Massine and set to music by Franco Mannino.
+When Visconti discussed his approach with Mann in Rome, Mann told him that he had had the same ideas about the story.
+When it was finally staged in 1956, it won the Diaghilev Prize.

+Klaus Maria Brandauer directed a 1994 film adaptation starring Julian Sands as the patriarch and himself as Cipolla.

-The story/novel has been adapted several times for the operatic stage.
+The story has been adapted as an opera several times.
 Stephen Oliver's adaptation was premiered in 1988 at the Battignano Festival.
-1989 saw a one-act opera by the Hungarian composer János Vajda to a libretto by Gábor Bókkon.
+The next year, the Hungarian composer János Vajda wrote a one-act opera set to a libretto by Gábor Bókkon.
 A recording was issued in 1990 on the Hungaroton label.
 A three-hour-long opera adaptation by composer Harry Somers with lyrics by Rod Anderson premiered 19 May 1992 at the Elgin Theatre, Toronto.
-Mario and the Magician was adapted into an English opera by librettist J. D. McClatchy and composer Francis Thorne.
+Librettist J. D. McClatchy and composer Francis Thorne also adapted the story into an opera.
 It was first performed in 2005 by the Center for Contemporary Opera in the auditorium of Hunter College.
 A recording of this production was released on compact disc by Albany Records in 2006.
 The original cast included Justin Vickers as Mario, Larry Small, Jessica Grigg, Wendy Brown, Beata Safari, Sankofa Sarah Wade, Jim Gaylord, Eric Jordan, Isai Jess Muñoz, Leandra Ramm, Richard Cassell, Jason Cammorata and Nathan Resika.

-There is also a 1994 film with Klaus Maria Brandauer as Cipolla and Julian Sands as the patriarch, directed by Brandauer.

 Briscula the Magician is an operatic adaptation by Bob Misbin with music by Frances Pollock.
 It was performed in Silver Spring, Maryland in March 2020 by Bel Cantanti Opera.
 In this adaptation the magician prevails.
 This change reflects the history of the ascendance of fascism in Europe not yet evident when Mann published his story in 1929.
 As noted by Dr. Mark Dreisonstok in Maryland Theatre Guide, March 7 2020, this opera is an "accessible entry point" into the work of Thomas Mann.